wairas/happy-tools/plugins/divide-annotation-avg.md

-# subtract-annotation-avg
+# divide-annotation-avg

-Calculates the average spectrum from the specified annotation (uses outer bbox) and subtracts it from the data passing through.
+Calculates the average spectrum from the specified annotation (uses outer bbox) and the data passing through is divided by it.

 ```
-usage: subtract-annotation-avg [-h] [-V {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
+usage: divide-annotation-avg [-h] [-V {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
                              [-A LOGGER_NAME] [-f FILE] [--label LABEL]

 Calculates the average spectrum from the specified annotation (uses outer
-bbox) and subtracts it from the data passing through.
+bbox) and the data passing through is divided by it.

 optional arguments:
   -h, --help            show this help message and exit